Do I have to pay ‘side hustle tax’ when I sell items online?

 You should register by the 5 October after the end of the tax year you started earning self employed income.

-You'll need to register for Self-AssessmentOpens in a new window on the HMRC website, so you can be sent your unique taxpayer reference (UTR).
+You'll need to register for Self AssessmentOpens in a new window on GOV.UK, so you can be sent your unique taxpayer reference (UTR).
 If you've filed a return previously, you should already be registered.

 If it's your first time filing your tax return online, you'll also need to set up an online account and be sent an activation code.